To our English-speaking friends

 However, at the same time, we must keep in mind that Nepal is one of the poorest countries in the world and that some of these children have lost their family.
 They are living at the SEA house because their parents could not take care of them.
 They were or would have been on the street like too many children in Nepal without SEA.

-SEA sponsors some forty children at the moment.
+SEA sponsors some fifty children at the moment.

-In Bangalore (India), it rents one 3-bedroom apartment to shelter sponsored university-level students.
+- In Bangalore (India), it rents one 3-bedroom apartment to shelter its university-level students when they continue their education in India.

 Very importantly, SEA has a commitment to bringing these children to the maximum of their potential through EDUCATION.

-This year, Raj Kumar has completed his Business Management Bachelor’s degree at Garden City College in Bangalore, India,
+In 2012, Raj Kumar completed his Business Management Bachelor’s degree at Garden City College in Bangalore, India,

-As students are getting older and finish their secondary education, we are faced with new financial challenges: college expenses and university expenses for our brightest students like Pramilla, Samjhana, Naren, Shankar, Jyoti, Rajindra, Pasang, Sarita, Satikcha, Santosh and others.
+As students are getting older and finish their secondary education, we are faced with new financial challenges: college expenses and university expenses for our brightest students like Pramilla, Samjhana, Naren, Shankar, Jyoti, Rajindra, Pasang, Sarita, Satikcha, Santosh, Nirdesh, Anga, Neema and others.

 Any gift will be immensely appreciated.
 Sponsoring a child is of course an option.